 - Exercise the usual caution that you would if you were living in your home city.
 This should apply to your personal belongings and personal safety.

 - Immediately report any incidents to your host university's international centre and any local authorities.
-Follow this up by contacting Global Learning as soon as you can.
+Follow this up by contacting International SOS and Global Learning as soon as you can.

 - Introduce yourself to your neighbours as soon as possible, this way if you do have any problems you will not feel so uncomfortable if you need to approach them for help.